robertalks/uprg/README.rst

 `https://github.com/robertalks/udev-generate-peristent-rule <https://github.com/robertalks/udev-generate-peristent-rule>`_.

 **Requirements:**
-for building this code, you will need to have libudev development libriaries, gcc and make.
+for building this code, you will need to have libudev development libraries, gcc and make.

 openSUSE::